Tribune Media Spikes Merger Deal With Sinclair, And Sues Its Former Suitor

 Responding to news that a hearing would further sideline the merger, Maryland-based Sinclair issued a statement saying it was "shocked and disappointed."

-The turnabout has ruined plans by the Smith family that controls Sinclair to buy more than 30 more TV stations from Chicago-based Tribune Media, to add to its current roster of more than 190 stations.
+The turnabout has ruined plans by the Smith family that controls Sinclair to buy more than 30 more TV stations from Chicago-based Tribune Media, to add to its roster of more than 190 stations.

-Like many media stories these days, this one also has a political angle: In recent years, Sinclair and the Smith family have shown favor to President Trump and backed conservative messages.
+Like many media stories these days, this one also has a political angle: In recent years, Sinclair and the Smith family have shown favor to President Trump and has backed conservative messages.
 When the FCC shelved the deal, Trump said it was "So sad and unfair" that the agency in his administration wouldn't give its approval.

-It's already been more than a year after the merger was announced; the two companies had previously said they would close the deal by the end of 2017.
+It has already been more than a year after the merger was announced; the two companies had previously said they would close the deal by the end of 2017.
 On Thursday, Kern said that any further delays would hurt his company – so the Tribune board decided to spike the deal.

 Tribune formally shut down the deal on the same day it announced its quarterly earnings.
 The company reported a consolidated operating profit of $98.1 million, with $828 million in cash and long-term debt of $2.9 billion.

-The Sinclair Broadcast Group was its roots in the early 1970s, when Julian Sinclair Smith operated an FM radio station and a TV station in Baltimore.
+The Sinclair Broadcast Group has its roots in the early 1970s, when Julian Sinclair Smith operated an FM radio station and a TV station in Baltimore.
 The company that grew out of those ventures enjoyed explosive growth in the 1990s, particularly after the Telecommunications Act of 1996 eased media ownership rules.

 Smith's four sons — David, Fred, Duncan and Bob — are the major shareholders of the company, which is now based north of Baltimore.